imperial-qore/GON_MNIST/README.md

 seans - self adversarial generative network.
 Try with only 2 classes: (1, not 1).
 Hope that this is better by training time, performance, parameters.

+Hypohesis = "a very good discriminator can also act as a generator".
+This is because a discriminator can not only tell me if this is a real image or a fake image, but also tell me which direction i should move along to make it closer to a real image.

+Up till now, people have been using discirminator only to discriminate (but NN are closed form functions!).